ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 }
 ```

-#### Target decorator
+#### "addTargetToExternalLinks" options

 Automatic decorators might be very handy in one particular situation.
-Mentioned case is to add `target="_blank"` and `rel="noopener noreferrer"` attributes to all external links in document.
-A request for this feature is quite common, and because of that, there is a {@link module:link/link~LinkConfig#targetDecorator configuration option}, which registers such automatic decorator.
-When `targetDecorator` option is set to `true`, then all links started with `http://`, `https://` or `//` are decorated with `target` and `rel` attributes, without need to implement own decorator.
+The mentioned case is to add `target="_blank"` and `rel="noopener noreferrer"` attributes to all external links in the document.
+A request for this feature is quite common, and because of that, there is a {@link module:link/link~LinkConfig#addTargetToExternalLinks configuration option}, which registers such automatic decorator.
+When the `addTargetToExternalLinks` option is set to `true`, then all links started with `http://`, `https://` or `//` are decorated with `target` and `rel` attributes, without need to implement own decorator.

-Code of automatic decorator comes with `targetDecorator` option:
+Code of automatic decorator comes with `addTargetToExternalLinks` option:
 ```js
 {
 	mode: 'automatic',